Beware of little expenses; a small leak will sink a great ship.

 - Shop alone with a shopping list.
 Only purchase items that are on the shopping list in order to avoid impulse buys.

-- Shop online to save and/or compare prices through Craigslist, eBay, Amazon and others.
+- Shop online to save and/or compare prices on Craigslist, eBay, Amazon, and others.

-- Avoid signing up to prepaid plans and contracts.
+- Avoid signing up for prepaid plans and contracts.

 - Avoid purchasing extended warranties.
 The standard warranty is normally enough.

 - Avoid purchasing one-off disposable items such as razors, plates, cups, cleaning wipes, and paper towels.
 Focus on buying “reusable” items instead.

 - Avoid shopping in local convenience stores as their prices are typically much higher than you will get at a major supermarket.